devitocodes/devito/docker/README.md

 - `devito:gcc-*` with the standard GNU gcc compiler.
 - `devito:icc-*` with the Intel C compiler for Intel architectures.

-These images provide a working environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled as well as utilities such as `jupyter` for usability and exploration of the package.
+These images provide a working environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled, and utilities such as `jupyter` for usability and exploration of the package.

 To run this image locally, you will first of all need to install `docker`.
 Then, the following commands will get you started: